loomnetwork/loom-sdk-documentation/docs/intro-to-loom.md

 ---
 id: intro-loom-sdk
-title: Intro to Loom SDK
+title: What is Loom Network?
 sidebar_label: Intro Loom SDK
 ---
-# What is Loom Network?

 ![What is Loom Network?](/developers/img/what-is-loom.png)